 If a student requires additional communication support than the extent of a classroom teacher's knowledge, the teacher should first contact the case manager to explain the difficulties observed.
-The case manager should then contact the Speech Language Pathologist (SLP) assigned to the campus and who will provide consultation and recommendations as appropriate to facilitate appropriate communication.
+The case manager should then contact the SLP assigned to the campus and provide recommendations in which to facilitate appropriate communication.
 An ARD committee meeting should be scheduled if IEP changes are necessary.